iamdefender/sorokin/README.md

    - Jumping to random unvisited words when stuck
    - Stopping after 5-10 words (or when we run out)

 The result is a Frankenstein sentence: technically made of the same parts, but *uncanny*.
 Not quite right.
 Resonant but wrong.
 This is the part where Sorokin shrugs on the lab coat, jams a fork into the storm cloud, and cackles while stitching together whatever limbs are left on the slab.
+The README writes down the scream phonetically, just in case it needs to be rhymed later.

 ```
 AUTOPSY RESULT: